-Luke van Houwelingen is a counsel in Crowell & Moring's Washington, D.C. office.
-He practices in the Antitrust and Commercial Litigation groups.
-Luke represents clients in technology, transportation, and other industries in antitrust and other complex civil litigation and arbitration.
+Luke van Houwelingen is a counsel in Crowell & Moring's Washington, D.C. office, where he practices in the Antitrust Group.
+Luke represents clients in technology, transportation, health care, and other industries in antitrust and other complex civil litigation and arbitration.

-- Representing Amazon.com in a putative class action brought by "brick-and-mortar" bookstores alleging Sherman Act Section 1 and 2 violations related to e-books.
+- Representing Amazon.com in a putative class action brought by "brick-and-mortar" bookstores alleging Sherman Act Sections 1 and 2 violations related to e-books.
 Amazon's motion to dismiss was granted with prejudice.

 - Representing a Class I railroad in defense of a multi-district class action antitrust litigation alleging conspiracy to fix fuel surcharge prices.

-- Representing a Class I railroad in a dispute with a major energy utility company over a long-term coal transportation contract.
+- Representing a Class I railroad in arbitration with a major energy utility company over a long-term coal transportation contract.

 - Representing a leading server manufacturer as a plaintiff in DRAM chip price-fixing litigation to recover overcharges caused by an international cartel.

 Luke is also active in pro bono matters, with an emphasis on disability rights and special education litigation.

 Prior to joining Crowell & Moring, Luke clerked for the Honorable Helen G. Berrigan of the United States District Court for the Eastern District of Louisiana.

 Luke received his J.D. from Georgetown Law Center in 2007, graduating cum laude.
 Luke received a bachelor of music degree from the Manhattan School of Music in 2002.

 "Effective Advocacy Need Not Be Adversarial," Bloomberg BNA Digital Discovery & e-Evidence